dme26/docker-introduction/_episodes/03-creating-containers.md

 > There is lots of great documentation at <https://docs.docker.com/>, for example, detailed reference material and tutorials covering the use of the commands mentioned above.
 {: .callout}

+### Conclusion

+You have now successfully acquired a Docker image file to your computer, and have created a Docker container from it.
+While this already effects a reproducible computational environment, the image contents are not under your control, so we look at this topic, after a quick discussion about the Docker Hub.

 {% include links.md %}